 3) Bring the coconut milk to a simmer in a saucepan and slowly whisk in the gelatin, until it is completely dissolved.
 (This may take several minutes.)

-4) Add the honey and vanilla to the coconut milk mixture, then transfer the liquids to the food processor or blender with a vent.
+4) Add the honey and vanilla to the coconut milk mixture, then transfer the liquids to the blender with a vent.

 Note: The vent is crucial so that the heat can escape while pureeing.